 Reuniting families: Howard and Ruddock's hypocrisy

-John Howard was deaf to the plight of Shahraz Kayani, who set fire to himself on the steps of Australia's parliament because he needed his family with him; Phillip Ruddock spoke scathingly of Iraqi women who protested from treir Nauru prison; two brothers were deliberately kept apart from each other for years, and for years, two SIEVX survivors were refused permanent protection.
+John Howard was deaf to the plight of Shahraz Kayani, who set fire to himself on the steps of Australia's parliament because he needed his family with him; Philip Ruddock spoke scathingly of Iraqi women who protested from treir Nauru prison; two brothers were deliberately kept apart from each other for years, and for years, two SIEVX survivors were refused permanent protection.

 The UN Refugee convention family reunion clauses leave two family men stone cold this Easter, writes Jack H. Smit